 *SMS reserves the right to set and enforce a maximum coil spring rate in 2018.

 20E- 12.3 COIL OVER SHOCKS

-A. The SK Light Modified division must utilize the track specified shocks only.
+A. The SK Light Modified division must utilize the SMS approved shocks only.
 Shocks are subject to dyno verification and must be within the manufacture’s tolerance limits for each part number.
 Shocks must remain as manufactured with no alterations of any kind.

 20E- 12.8.2 GROUND CLEARANCE REQUIREMENTS- The frame rail and sheet metal ground clearance is a minimum of two (2) inches.
 All ground clearance requirements are measured with the driver in the car.
 Frame heights will no longer be checked at the conclusion of feature events.